1993 Russian constitutional crisis: Storming of Ostankino Television Tower

 On the evening of 3 October, after taking the mayor's office located in the former Comecon HQ nearby, pro-parliament demonstrators and gunmen led by General Albert Makashov moved toward Ostankino, the television center.
 But the pro-parliament crowds were met by Militsiya and OMON forces who took positions in and around the TV complex.
 A pitched battle followed.
 Part of the TV center was significantly damaged.
 Television stations went off the air and 46 people were killed, according to official Russian state estimates, including Terry Michael Duncan, an American lawyer, who was in Moscow to establish a law firm and was killed while attempting to help the wounded.
 The government originally refused to report the number killed, which led to reports that as many as 1,500 people were killed.
-A report on Ukrainian radio put the number killed at 2,783.
 Before midnight, the Interior Ministry's units had turned back the parliament loyalists.

 When broadcasting resumed late in the evening, vice-premier Yegor Gaidar called on television for a meeting in support of democracy and President Yeltsin "so that the country would not be turned yet again into a huge concentration camp".
-A number of people with different political convictions and interpretations over the causes of the crisis (such as Grigory Yavlinsky, Alexander Yakovlev, Yuri Luzhkov, Ales Adamovich, and Bulat Okudzhava) also appealed to support the President.
+A number of people with different political convictions and interpretations over the causes of the crisis (such as Grigory Yavlinsky, Alexander Yakovlev, Yury Luzhkov, Ales Adamovich, and Bulat Okudzhava) also appealed to support the President.
 Similarly, the Civic Union bloc of 'constructive opposition' issued a statement accusing the Supreme Soviet of having crossed the border separating political struggle from criminality.
 Several hundred of Yeltsin's supporters spent the night in the square in front of the Moscow City Hall preparing for further clashes, only to learn in the morning of 4 October that the army was on their side.